emikobell/gammacorrection/README.md

 # Perceptual Gamma Correction Experiment

-This MATLAB program is a perceptual Gamma correction experiment modeled after Parraga et al. (2014)<sup>1</sup>
+This MATLAB program is a perceptual gamma correction experiment modeled after Parraga et al. (2014)<sup>1</sup>.
+This program estimates the gamma curve of a given display using perceptual responses.
+Display gamma values vary across different monitors, however, can be estimated.
+Using the power law formula, $I = R^\gamma$, where $I$ is the screen intensity, $R$ is the requested signal, and $\gamma$ is the gamma curve of the display, the relationship between

 The compatibility of the following functions has been tested on both a Retina-display Mac running OSX Catalina and Big Sur and a Windows 10 PC with various screen resolutions.